petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 ```

 The reason for this convention is an implicit metaphor:
 The syntax for a function call, print_time(start), suggests that the function is the active agent.
-It says something like, “Hey print_time!
-Here’s an object for you to print.”
+It says something like, "Hey print_time!
+Here’s an object for you to print."

 In object-oriented programming, the objects are the active agents.
-A method invocation like start.print_time() says “Hey start!
-Please print yourself.”
+A method invocation like start.print_time() says "Hey start!
+Please print yourself."
 This change in perspective might be more polite, but it is not obvious that it is useful.
 In the examples we have seen so far, it may not be.
 But sometimes shifting responsibility from the functions onto the objects makes it possible to write more versatile functions, and makes it easier to maintain and reuse code.

 #### Exercise